 Personal Choice

 People who experience same-sex attraction have the right to direct the course of their lives congruent with their values and religious beliefs.
 You can choose whether or not to self-identify as gay.
 You can choose whether or not to engage in same-sex sexual behavior.
-You can choose if you want to pursue a traditional heterosexual life.
-People have found these alternatives to be positive, self-affirming, and congruent with their values and beliefs.

 Client Self-Determination